werelaxe/writeups/ructfe-2017.md

 ### Database analysis

-Let's watch database tables for finding fields with similar column names.
+We have seen some fields in a torrent file.
+Let's find something similar in database.
-At first we should find the file which associated with our database.
+At first, we should find the file which associated with our database.
 We can see this info in `db/client.py` file:

 ```python
 ...